Skip to content Skip to footer

 Attached ADU Services in Coyote

-The Coyote is a small and semi-rural community that is bordered with open land, foothills and old residential properties that are situated south of San Jose.
+The Coyote is a small and semi-rural community that is bordered with open land, foothills and old residential properties that are situated south of San Jose, near the scenic Coyote Creek and Coyote Valley.
 The place experiences hot dry summers with strong sunshine, cool nights and rain during the season which may impact the buildings and soil conditions of older houses.
 These environmental conditions pose certain difficulties to attached ADUs and especially in terms of heat resistance and insulation durability as well as moisture control where new installation is integrated with the environment with the old houses.

 These local conditions make us design and construct attached ADUs to provide a long-term comfort, efficiency and structural stability.
 The heat build-up and condensation is particularly prone to shared walls, roof connections and foundations when there is no insulation and ventilation there.
 Misaligned ADUs that are attached in Coyote are ill-conceived to deal with long periods of heat, changes in daily temperatures, and moisture that are brought forth during the rainy season.